For a complete listing of campus wide resources, visit UCLA Disability Access Web.

 Disabilities and Computing Program at Academic Technology Services helps coordinate and provides computing services for students, faculty, and staff who have permanent or temporary disabilities regarding computer and assistive technology.
 Major services include voice recognition, reading machines, and large-print displays.

-Disabled Students Union is a student group that represents the undergraduate disabled students at UCLA.
+Located in 308 Kerckhoff Hall, Disabled Students Union (DSU) is a student group that represents the undergraduate disabled students at UCLA.
 It works to increase the personal, social, and academic opportunities for students with disabilities, and to develop resources to expand accessibility and awareness of disability-related issues on campus.
+Phone: 794-4109 (voice)

-UCLA Transportation works closely with the UCLA Office for Students with Disabilities (OSD) and the UCLA Police Department to provide transportation-related support services for enrolled students with either temporary or permanent disabilities.
+Accessibility Services provide transportation-related support services for enrolled students with temporary or permanent disabilities.

 UCLA Extension Disable Student Services Office provides appropriate accommodations and support services to students with disabilities.
 These include auxiliary aids/services ranging from notetakers, audiotaping of courses, sign language interpreters, assistive-listening devices for hearing-impaired individuals, extended time for and proctoring of exams, and registration assistance.